High school commencements

 Where: Moody Gardens Convention Center, 1 Hope Blvd. in Galveston

-Info: Seniors will get seven tickets each for their guests; ceremony will be recorded and uploaded to Galveston ISD social media platforms on June 3; no livestream will be available.
+Info: Seniors will get seven tickets each; ceremony will be recorded and uploaded to Galveston ISD social media platforms on Thursday; no livestream will be available.

 •••